makinacorpus/django_pyoidc/docs/how-to.rst

 You can then use those view names to redirect a user to one or the other provider.

 This will create 4 views for each provider in your URL configuration.
-They all have a name that derives from the ``op_name`` that you used to create your provider :
+They all have a name that derives from the ``op_name`` that you used to create your provider:

 * ``<op_name>-login``
 * ``<op_name>-logout``